nxtedition/node-http2-proxy/README.md

 If HTTP/1 support is not required use the HTTP/2 `stream` API which has a lower overhead.

+Note that the `onRes` signature differs from HTTP/1 mode.

 ```js
 import http2 from 'http2'
 import proxy from 'http2-proxy'